mnk17arts/myPython/opencv/finger-counter-project/README.md

 # Finger Counter Project Using Hand Tracking - OpenCv

 In this project input is given through webcam.
-When a hand is tracked down our project gives the output of the Number which was shown by user's hand.
+When a hand is tracked down our project gives the output, the Number which was shown by user's hand.

 > Packages :